Mbekoe24/Instapic/README.md

 # Project Description

 This was app was created to emulate a similar database/functionality of that of Instagram.
 This project will be built using a Ruby a Ruby on Rails server, exposing RESTful JSON endpoints.
 All essential information were stored in a SQL database.
 Rails was used to define all my models for interacting with the database.
 Authentication using JWT was implemented within this app.
 All controllers were made to have full-CRUD capabilites.
 The front-end of the app is built with React.js.
-I will also be using React's routing library, React-Router to help with nagivation.
+I will also be using React's routing library, React-Router to help with client-side routing.
 In addition, the styling of the app was designed primarly with CSS, Bootstrap was also used for tiny button features.
 My focus is to make this app feel as dynamic, authenic and user-friendly as possible.

 # API

-- Creating my own.
+- I will be consuming data from my own Ruby on Rails API.

 # MVP